greg1951/react-readme-docs/Typescript-course/Data-Fetching-Zod.md

 # Using Zod Typescript Validation

-The Zod library provides an easy way to define schema that Typescript can use to validate Typescript in the project.
+The Zod library provides an easy way to define schema that Typescript can use to validate Typescript in the application.

 # Setup